An environmental disturbance observer framework for autonomous surface vessels: Theory

+Here, $\gamma_1$ and $\gamma_2$ are the thresholds for triggering the switches $s_1$ and $s_2$.
+If $\hat{n} > \gamma_1$, the disturbance observer receives the WMA filtered states.
+In any switch setting of $s_1$, the UKF estimates the actual states by receiving the measurements $\nu_{m,k}$ and the estimated disturbances $\hat{\tau}_{d,k}$.
+If $\hat{n} > \gamma_2$, a second observer generates smoother versions of $\hat{\tau}_{d,k}$ by receiving the filtered states from the UKF.
+Note, that reducing the adaptive gains $\Gamma_i$ results in a smoothed estimation of the disturbances.
+For that reason, the adaptive gains for the second observer should be chosen small.
+The grey unit in \figref{fig:Observer_Framework} can be duplicated and added to the cascaded structure if the measurement noise is exaggerated.

 For traceability, in the following, pseudocode is presented.
 The code should give clear instructions to reconstruct the entire framework.

-Initialization parameters are depicted in \tabref{tab:Initialization}.
+Initialization parameters of the observer framework are depicted in \tabref{tab:Initialization}.
 Tuning parameters such as $\Gamma_1$, $\Gamma_2$, $\Gamma_3$, $\alpha$, $\beta$, and $\kappa$, used for this study, are just a recommendation.
-However, the adaptive gains should be adjusted if the sensor measurements have a lower sampling frequency.
-This will be discussed in more detail in section \ref*{sec: Scenario_description}.
+Here, $\Gamma_{i,j}$ describes the adaptive gains at the $j$-th observer depending on the number of cascading units.
+In the provided algorithm, two grey units are cascaded, where the state estimations of the first and second UKF are denoted as $\boldsymbol{\hat{\nu}}_{a,k+1}$ and $\boldsymbol{\hat{\nu}}_{b,k+1}$.
+Note that the adaptive gains should be adjusted if the sensor measurements have a low sampling frequency since higher sampling rates allow greater adaptive gains.
+Otherwise, the observations can turn unstable, described in more detail in the following section.